 Finding out you have a chronic illness

 Being diagnosed with any medical problem can be a shock.
-When it's something serious that you're going to have for a long time, it can be even harder to adjust to.
+When it's a serious illness that you're going to have for a long time, it can be even harder to adjust to.
 It's normal to feel frustrated or upset.

-- Keep a symptoms journal – on your phone or on paper.
-Recording your symptoms not only helps you keep track of how you’re feeling over time, but can also help your doctors understand what life is like for you outside the clinic.
+Keep a symptoms journal – on your phone or on paper.
+Recording your chronic illness symptoms not only helps you keep track of how you’re feeling over time, but can also help your doctors understand what life is like for you outside the clinic.